ivansurif/azure-terraform-data-pipeline/README.md

 - An Azure **Tenant** is required.
 It's ID needs to be set in GitHub Secret `ARM_TENANT_ID`.

-- A **Subscription** needs exist in the Azure Tenant prior to executing this code.
+- A **Subscription** needs to exist in the Azure Tenant prior to executing this code.
 It's ID needs to be stored in a GitHub Secret called `ARM_SUBSCRIPTION_ID`.

 **Note**: Subscriptions need to have resource providers registered (enabled) in order for these to be used.
 If you attempt to build a resource which provider is not enabled, you will get a `MissingSubscriptionRegistration` error.